-Public comments were received at public hearings, and many of our residents and key stakeholders participated in our survey (all responses can be referenced in the attached document).
-A majority of the public comments received indicated that there is a substantial need for affordable housing, public services in underserved areas, and housing rehabilitation countywide.
-The surveys are attached for review, with key areas being supported for homelessness, after-school activities, home repairs for people with special needs, including the elderly, people with disabilities and veterans, improved public safety, cost of living, support for disabled veterans, roadways in poor repair, upgrandes to parks and recreational facilities, and public transportation.
+Public comments were received at the public hearings and many of our residents and key stakeholders participated in our survey (all responses can be referenced in the attached document).
+Most of the public comments received indicated that there is a substantial need for affordable housing, public infrastructure and public services in the underserved.
+The surveys are attached for review, with key areas being supported for homelessness, provide funding for small businesses, home repairs for people with special needs, including the elderly, people with disabilities, and veterans, improved public safety, cost of living, support for disabled veterans, roadways and sidewalks in poor repair, upgrades to parks and recreational facilities, and public transportation.